jngrb/conan_sdk_packages/README.md

 * "system" package should have the same name as the CCI package so that override works
 * the (most iumportant) options of the CCI package should be reflected in the dummy package (here: option *shared*)
+* In order to have a real rebuild of the intermediate library, the intermediate lib should use the full_package_mode for the openssl lib.
+Alternatively, the version can be changed so something non-semver (I use "system" as version, not as channel).
+But then, the version reflection in `openssl_version = tools.Version(self.deps_cpp_info["openssl"].version)` would no longer work.
+And of course any version ranges specified by the consumer.

 ## License